3. THREE CAUSES OF DATA BREACHES

 10. Certification process

 Outside of the various training courses and seminars help by Certification Bodies, many offer a ‘Pre Assessment’ or ‘Gap Analysis’ service ahead of the formal certification process to identify any omissions or weaknesses.
-Alternatively, some choose at this point to use a consultant to give added confidence.
-Again, many Certification Bodies have an answer to this, in the form of a consultant register.
-While they’re not permitted to recommend consultants, they can provide details of specialists who are known to them.
+Alternatively, some choose at this point to use a consultant.
+While Certification Bodies are not permitted to recommend consultants, they can provide details of specialists who are known to them.

 10.2 Stage 1 Audit